csiro/nrca-phylodist/readme.md

 ## Citation and contact information

 Submitted paper: 'Phylogenomics-driven host test list selection for weed biological control'.
-The corresponding author of the paper is Alexander Schmidt-Lebuhn ([alexander.s-l\@csiro.au](mailto:alexander.s-l@csiro.au){.email}).
+The corresponding author of the paper is [Alexander Schmidt-Lebuhn](mailto:alexander.s-l@csiro.au).